prototypo/GravitysChild/terminology.md

 * __Eliza__: The church that became the government.
 Founded in North America by Garbi Elizondo.
 * __Eliza Central__ or __Central__: The headquarters of Eliza.
 * __Conventicle__: A secret gathering of those working outside of and possibly contrary to the Eliza.
 * __Dunbar__: A lifetime group of no more than 150 people, living in a single building or close neighbourhood.
+Named after the British anthropologist Robin Dunbar.
 * __Ecclesical__: The top priest of a sanctuary.
 They wear purple robes and have hair.
 * __Embed__: A computer implanted in a body, or part thereof.
 They replace slates for privileged people.
 * __Founder__: Garbi Elizondo, founder of Eliza.